 More than 100 vessels have caught SBT during 1998-2001.
-Since 2002, Taiwan has become a member of the Extended Commission of CCSBT and agreed on its national quota of 1,140 mt.
-Taiwan has imposed strict regulation and started to allocate individual quota to each vessel which was authorized to fish for SBT since 2002.
-Besides, those vessels are separated to either seasonal target ones or by-catch ones.
-The number of vessels was 61 in 2002, 100 in 2003, 107 in 2004, and 57 in 2005.
+Since 2002, Taiwan becomes a member of the Extended Commission of CCSBT and agreed its national quota of 1,140 mt.
+Taiwan imposed strict regulation and starts to allocate individual quota to its authorized vessels in 2002.
+Two groups of fishing vessels for seasonal target fishery and by-catch on SBT are differentiated.
+Therefore, the number of authorized SBT fishing vessels in 2002, and then returned to 100 vessels in 2003, and 107 vessels in 2004.